Essay on Mother Teresa in English Students Exams

 Mother Teresa’s mission was most prominently manifested in the slums of Calcutta, where she and her sisters provided care and comfort to the most marginalized and forgotten.
 The Missionaries of Charity established homes for the dying, orphanages, schools, and clinics.
 Mother Teresa herself became a living symbol of love and compassion, tending to the sick and destitute with hands that comforted and a heart that knew no bounds.

-READ ALSO: Essay on Importance of Tree For Life on Earth in English for Students Exams
+READ ALSO: Essay on How I Spent My Summer Vacation in English for Students Exams

 Awards and Recognition